 History of Nurses – The origins of nursing dates back several centuries.
 The first nurses were actually nuns and in the military, various personnel provided nursing services to the sick.
 Over time nursing became more professional, with formalized programs providing instruction becoming more common.

-- Nursing History – Helpful site from an organization that discusses the history of nursing.
+- American Association for the History of Nursing – Helpful site from an organization that discusses the history of nursing.